Austin City Limits Music Festival ‘Survival’ Guide: Everything you need to know before going

 - Micromobility: Bird, Lime, LINK, and Wheels are all options for electric micromobility in Austin.
 If you take a scooter or e-bike to ACL, be sure to drop it off in a designated drop-off area before entering the grounds.

-- Rideshare: Pickup and drop-off points will be located near MoPac Expressway at Veterans Drive, Lee Barton Drive, and Wallingwood Drive.
+- Rideshare: Pickup and drop-off points will be located near the MoPac Expressway at Veterans, Lee Barton, and Wallingwood drives.
 Plan on making the rest of the way to the grounds yourself.

 Food